awsdocs/amazon-msk-developer-guide/doc_source/msk-provision-throughput.md

 ## Configuration update<a name="provisioned-throughput-config"></a>

-When you turn on provisioned throughput for a cluster, you might not see the desired throughput unless you also update the value of the `num.replica.fetchers` configuration parameter\.
-In the default Amazon MSK configuration, that parameter has a value of 2\.
-To get the benefit of provisioned throughput, update your cluster's configuration by setting `num.replica.fetchers` to the value that matches the cluster's broker type in the following table\.
-The values in the table are general guidance\.
+You can update your Amazon MSK configuration either before or after you turn on provisioned throughput\.
+However, you won't see the desired throughput until you perform both actions: update the `num.replica.fetchers` configuration parameter and turn on provisioned throughput\.

+In the default Amazon MSK configuration, `num.replica.fetchers` has a value of 2\.
+To update your `num.replica.fetchers`, you can use the suggested values from the following table\.
+These values are for guidance purposes\.
 We recommend that you adjust these values based on your use case\.
-You can update the configuration either before or after you turn on provisioned throughput\.
-However, you won't see the desired throughput until you perform both actions: update the configuration and turn on provisioned throughput\.

 ****